vivliostyle/vivliostyle.org/README.md

 2. Run the command `bundle install` in the root of project to install the theme and its dependancies
 3. Add `theme: alembic-jekyll-theme` to your `_config.yml` file to set the site theme
 4. Run `bundle exec jekyll serve` to build and serve your site
 5. Done!
-Use the [configuration](#configuration) documentation and the example [`_config.yml`](https://github.com/daviddarnes/alembic/blob/master/_config.yml) file to set things like the navigation, contact form and social sharing buttons
+Use the [configuration](#configuration) documentation and the example [`_config.yml`](https://github.com/daviddarnes/alembic/blob/master/_config.yml) file to set things like the navigation and social sharing buttons

 ### As a GitHub Pages remote theme